 Freedom from hate crimes

-Unfortunately, many states — including Michigan — offer few or no protections against discrimination of the LGBT+ community.
-The recent Supreme Court decision, Dobbs vs. Jackson, may also threaten to overturn same-sex marriage.
+With a trifecta Democratic majority, Michigan has recently made great headway on the front of LGBTQ issues.
+Unfortunately, many states offer few or no protections against discrimination of the LGBT+ community.
+The Supreme Court decision, Dobbs vs. Jackson, may also threaten to overturn same-sex marriage.

 So, we have work to do.

 It is simple.
 We are "One flag, one land, one heart, one hand, one nation, evermore, with liberty and justice for all."
 It should be illegal to fire, evict, or deny services to minorities.

 The foundation from which this country was created is in jeopardy.